fabricioanciaes/fexlguide/docs/characters/doctrine-dark.md

 ### Set-Ups

 !!! quote "In the corner, 2HK > Whiff 2LP > 236LP/236MP"
     A excellent setup which will be a meaty on both a normal getup and a Recover.
-If it connects, you can combo into 2MP/2MK.
+If it connects, you can combo into `2MP`/`2MK`.
 Otherwise, you'll be +2 on crouching block or -1 on standing block.
 On a normal getup you'll also have enough time to set the bomb and block any reversals, including Allen's Rising Dragon and Blair Dame's Lightning Knee/Shoot Upper.
+The EX-Plosive will combo into Hard Attack as well, and if they block the bomb a Guard Break Hard Attack is almost guaranteed to land.
 (Credit to Labryz.)

 ### Frame-Traps